Oblivionsage/BinAnalyzer/README.md

 ## Disclaimer

 For authorized security research and penetration testing only.
-Users are responsible for compliance with applicable laws.
+Users are responsible for compliance with applicable laws

 ## Author